Steve Young: Records and legacy

 Although Young did not become the 49ers' first-string quarterback until his seventh NFL season, and he played a full season only thrice (all consecutively) during his 15-year career, Young had a significant impact on the NFL.
 A two-time league MVP, he completed 2,667 of 4,149 passes for 33,124 yards and 232 touchdowns, with 107 interceptions and 43 rushing touchdowns.
-Young's 96.8 career passer rating is the twelfth highest in NFL history and fourth highest among retired players, behind Tony Romo, Tom Brady, and Drew Brees.
-Young's 4,239 rushing yards are the sixth most ever gained by a quarterback, behind Michael Vick, Cam Newton, Russell Wilson, Lamar Jackson, and Randall Cunningham.
+Young's 96.8 career passer rating is the twelfth highest in NFL history and fifth highest among retired players, behind Russell Wilson, Tony Romo, Tom Brady, and Drew Brees.
+Young's 4,239 rushing yards are the seventh most ever gained by a quarterback, behind Lamar Jackson, Michael Vick, Cam Newton, Russell Wilson, Randall Cunningham, and Josh Allen.
 At the time of his retirement, Young had the highest career passer rating ever, and only trailed Cunningham in rushing yards for a quarterback.
 He was the NFL's top rated passer in six different seasons and led the league in touchdown passes four times.
 In 20 postseason games, Young threw 20 touchdown passes with only 13 interceptions, and scored eight touchdowns on the ground.
 During his stint with the 49ers, Young passed for 29,907 yards, 221 touchdowns, and 86 interceptions, with a passer rating of 101.4, highest in franchise history.
 He was also sacked 290 times, also most in franchise history.
 From October 20, 1991, to October 1, 2023, Young held the franchise's highest single game completion rate of 90%, which he set against the Detroit Lions, until it was bested by Brock Purdy's 95.2% against the Arizona Cardinals.